chester-lang/chester2025draft/docs/src/dev/elaboration-system.md

 ### REPL Integration

-The REPL engine now uses the new elaboration system by default, as seen in `REPLEngine.scala`:
+The REPL uses the elaboration system by default, as seen in `REPLEngine.scala`:

-The REPL implementation includes a toggle (`useNewElab`) set to true by default that allows switching between the old and new elaboration systems.
-When enabled, the typeCheck method creates a reporter and ElabOps, then calls DefaultElaborator.inferPure() to type check expressions.
-The results are wrapped in a TyckResult0 object to maintain compatibility with the old system's result format.

-This implementation allows seamless switching between the old and new elaboration systems, with the new system as the default.
+The REPL implementation calls DefaultElaborator.inferPure() to type check expressions.
+This provides the main entry point for the elaboration system.

 ### Test Coverage